MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 ## Task
 A piece of work to be done or undertaken.
 A task is made up of steps that the operator must follow to complete the task.

-## Tether
-A holographic link that ties a step visually to the area where you want the operator to focus.
-It helps the operator find content or understand what they’re supposed to be looking at in the real world.
-You can use a tether together with a 3D object, such as a holographic arrow or number.

 ### See also